zeffii/NLP_class_notes/readme.md

 # Natural Language Processing #

 Annotations and personal elaborations on the Coursera material for the Natural Language Processing course.
-No affiliation and intended purely to assist my learning the subject.
+No affiliation to the course is implied and my interpretation of the content can be flawed.
+This document is purely intended to assist me in the process of learning the subject and is a mix between transcript and personal notes.

-This Markup is best read in markdownpad from [markdownpad.com](http://www.markdownpad.com "markdownpad")
+This Markup is best read in markdownpad from [markdownpad.com](http://www.markdownpad.com "markdownpad").
+Sadly the original implementation of markdown does not include support for super and subscript, if it bugs me enough it might be worth writing a parser that does.

+### Language modeling ###

 **Language modeling** is about _**assigning probabilities to a sentence**_.
 Used in _machine translation_ and _spell correction_